Tuesday, 25 March 2025

 • El Dorado + Citra + Galaxy

 Bittering hops are rarely added as a 60 minute addition.
-Earliest they should be added is 10-15 minutes left in the boil.
-Often no hops are added to the boil and bittering is achieved by a large amount of whirlpool hops.
+The earliest they should be added is 10-15 minutes left in the boil.
+Often no hops are added to the boil and bittering is achieved by a large dose of whirlpool hops.
 Use brewing software to calculate this (Brewfather, BeerSmith etc).

-Lots of dry hopping - timing and scheduling of when this should happen is widely debated.
-Multiple dry hops are common.
-Some recommend first dry hop to happen at high krausen or during active fermentation to achieve biotransformation of the hops.
-There's a counter-argument to this though that there's enough of this that happens with the hops that have been added at whirlpool.
-A classic case of try yourself and do what works for you.
+Some recommend to dry hop to happen at high krausen or during active fermentation to achieve biotransformation of the hops.
+There's a counter-argument to this though that there's enough of this that happens with the hops that have been added at whirlpool, and that dry hopping early like this can lead to some of the hop aroma being blown out of the fermenter by the actively fermenting yeast (and associated carbon dioxide that is created).

-A recommended limit on dry hops though is 240 grams in total for 25L batch to avoid overpowering or hop burn.
-There is also a recommendation that dry hops shouldn't be in contact with the beer for more than 5 days.
-Though once again, Neil Fisher from WeldWerks Brewery in Colorado states that their sweet spot for dry hopping is a contact time of 8-9 days.
+It's a good idea to soft crash your beer before dry hopping, and there is also a recommendation that dry hops shouldn't be in contact with the beer for more than 5 days.
+Though once again, there's always counter arguments such as Neil Fisher from WeldWerks Brewery in Colorado who states that their sweet spot for dry hopping is a contact time of 8-9 days.

 Aim for 10-12g/L as a starting point - we've read people using as much as 37g/L. Dry hopping no doubt reaches a point where it becomes less effective/efficient, but the exact limit with what this is is still unknown.